 In November of 2017, the Phoenix City Council voted in favor of a plan to renovate Maryvale Baseball Park, which has served as the Spring Training home of the Milwaukee Brewers since 1998.
-The plan keeps the Club in Maryvale through at least the year 2042, the second-longest commitment in the Cactus League.
+The plan keeps the Club in Maryvale at the Brewers Fields of Phoenix through at least the year 2042, the second-longest commitment in the Cactus League.

 The project will be completed by the start of 2019 Spring Training.

 To view Live Stream, click the Menu button at top left of the image above, then click the 'LIVE' icon.

 Here's a timelapse video of our recent progress:

 Following is a description of the renovation project, which is designed by HKS architects.
 Mortenson is serving as the Construction Manager and International Facilities Group is the Owner's Representative.